arshsaxena/GitSort/README.md

 ## 📦 Installation

-1. **Download & Extract**: Download this repository as a ZIP file and extract it to your computer.
+1. **Download & Extract**: Download this repository as a ZIP file (or download the ZIP file from the [Releases](https://github.com/arsh-saxena02/GitSort/releases) section) and extract it to your computer.
 2. **Go to Extensions**: Open Google Chrome and navigate to `chrome://extensions/`.
 3. **Developer Mode**: Toggle the **"Developer mode"** switch in the top right corner.
 4. **Load Unpacked**: Click **"Load unpacked"** in the top left.